-Mud Bay - Coastal Works / Highway 99 Strategic Direction
+Mud Bay Strategic Direction -Coastal Works / Highway 99

 The longer-term strategic direction for the Mud Bay Planning Area is to gradually develop new infrastructure and management approaches along the Highway 99 corridor to prepare for increased frequency of flooding.
 This agricultural area is complex, as there are numerous infrastructure corridors of regional, provincial and national significance.
-A shared desire to minimize increases in long term flood risk to critical infrastructure will be required for the Strategic Direction to be implemented.
-Further, extensive coordination between numerous agencies will be necessary.
+A shared desire to minimize increases in long-term flood risk to critical infrastructure will be required for the Strategic Direction to be implemented.
+Further, extensive coordination between numerous agencies and consultation with First Nations will be necessary.

 "We have the opportunity here to really set a precedent for BC and the Pacific Coast on how we adapt to sea level rise and climate change and placing that value in the environment."